Ismail-m-a/webshop_project/README.md

-Project is built with Vite+React, Node.js using JSON fil as DB Run frontend:
+#Project is built with Vite+React, Node.js using JSON fil as DB.
+##Run frontend:
 1. npm install
 2. start with npm run dev